• Skip to primary navigation

 Variations

-• Swap out traditional salsa for a zesty green salsa or tomatillo sauce for a tangy twist to your bean dip.
+• Swap out traditional salsa for a zesty green salsa or tomatillo sauce for a tangy twist to your bean dip recipe.

 • Instead of refried beans, try using mashed black beans or pinto beans for a slightly different flavor and texture.

-• For those who love a spicy kick, add in diced jalapeños or a sprinkle of red pepper flakes to elevate the heat level.
+• For those who love a spicier dip, add in diced jalapeños or a sprinkle of red pepper flakes to elevate the heat level.

 • Swap the cheddar or Monterey Jack for smoked gouda or pepper jack cheese for a unique flavor profile.